Pungyeon/goimpfmt/README.md

                      directories

 OPTIONS:
+    -x, --ignore <FILE/DIRECTORY>...    specifies directories and/or files in which to ignore.
+This is meant to use with vendor modules and the like.
     -i, --input <FILE/DIRECTORY>...     specifies the directories and/or files to format.
                                         Directories are formatted recursively.
     -p, --project <PROJECT IMPORT>      determines the 'internal' import prefix
 ```

 > NOTE : Files without a `.go` extension are ignored by the formatter.